Job Title: Associate Professor, Recording Arts

 AES Position: Vice President - Western USA/Canada

-AES Committees: Board of Governors, Committee Chairs, Awards, Conference Policy, Convention Policy, Education, Membership, Regions & Sections, Diversity & Inclusion, Convention: 145th
+AES Committees: Board of Governors, Committee Chairs, Conference Policy, Convention Policy, Education, Membership, Regions & Sections, Diversity & Inclusion, Convention: 145th

 Technical Committee: Broadcast and Online Delivery

 Personal Website: http://mixmessiahproductions.com